monicagiraldochica/bash_tutorial/docs/txt_csv.md

 The elements of the array will be saved in the variable `ARRAY`.
 Remember that to access the individual elements of `ARRAY` you use `${ARRAY[index]}`.
 With `index` starting at 0.
 So, to access the first element the command is `echo ${ARRAY[0]}`.
 To access the second element it is `echo ${ARRAY[1]}`, etc. Type `echo ${ARRAY[@]}` to view all the elements of the array.

-Remember, the system variable `IFS` contains the separator that is being used to separate each feld within the lines of a file.
+Remember, the system variable `IFS` contains the separator that is being used to separate each field within the lines of a file.
 You can change the value of this variable at any time by using `IFS='character'`, where `character` is the one separating the fields.

 ```bash
 $ IFS=$'\n'